-11⁄2 tsp. vanilla

-11⁄2 cups pecans, chopped

 Cream oil, butter, and sugar.
 Add eggs and mix.
-Sift together flour, baking soda, salt, and
+Sift together flour, baking soda, salt, and cinnamon.

-cinnamon.
 Add dry ingredients to sugar mixture and then add crushed pineapple with the juice, mixing until well blended.
 Add vanilla and stir in pecans.
 Pour in greased muffin pans and bake at 350° for about 25 minutes.
 Yield: 3 dozen muffins.

-by Phyllis Sims (Baton Rouge) of counsel in the taxation and legislative areas
+by Phyllis Sims (Baton Rouge), an associate practicing in taxation and legislative area